lotteei/KerberosSDR/README.md

 * I’ve added a button to the Web UI to enable the sync display and the noise source in one click.
 If the noise source or the sync display (or both) is enabled the button will disable both.
 This should make calibration less cumbersome on mobile devices.
 * I've added CSS to the Web UI.
 This will allow for easy customization of the layout and adds a mobile friendly flare.
 Feel free to edit ./static/style.css to your liking.
 * The graphs hurt less to look at.
+* Fixed the backwards compass reading in JavaScript.
+This is just a bandaid.
+The reading should be fixed at the origin and the Android App updated to take the correct reading.

 <h3>Please see the software tutorial at www.rtl-sdr.com/ksdr</h3>